Special Report: No Improvement in Pipeline Explosion Deaths

 A town resident told Spectrum News 1 that she heard a roar and braced herself as her house shook.
 She thought a jetliner crashed nearby until locals searched and found debris from a ground explosion one mile away.
 The Tennessee Gas Pipeline Company confirmed that the massive disturbance was triggered by a pipeline rupture in an isolated area east of Pond Road.
 The incident wasn’t categorized as “serious’’ because no one was burned or hurt.
 But residents are demanding action to control the risk of another explosion somewhere on the same pipeline.

-Pritzker Hageman collected and reviewed PHMSA’s data for cumulative pipeline incidents of all kinds and found zero improvement in the hazardous materials pipeline industry over the past 20 years.
+Pritzker Hageman collected and reviewed PHMSA’s data for cumulative pipeline incidents of all kinds and found zero improvements in the hazardous materials pipeline industry over the past 20 years.
 Purely based on incident counts, the three-year average from 2018 through 2020 was 623 per year.
 That compares to the 20-year average of 625 pipeline incidents per year.

 A previous 2021 investigation by Pritzker Hageman offers a partial explanation for the safety collapse.
-In the case of pressurized natural gas pipelines, the industry has continued to operate with thousands of miles of aging iron vessels prone to corrosion, cracks and seam failures.
+In the case of pressurized natural gas pipelines, the industry has continued to operate with thousands of miles of aging iron vessels prone to corrosion, cracks, and seam failures.
 As of March 2021, gas companies were operating with a combined 21,273 miles of main gas distribution lines made of cast iron or wrought iron.
 In places like Chicago, replacement projects have dragged out for years beyond completion deadlines.
 Those deadlines originally were set for safety reasons.
 The aging pipelines pose a high risk for catastrophic explosions and fires, the law firm reported.
-The firm listed the top 10 states with the most mileage of underground iron gas pipes as New Jersey, New York, Massachusetts, Pennsylvania, Michigan, Connecticut, Maryland, Illinois, Rhode Island and Alabama.
+The firm listed the top 10 states with the most mileage of underground iron gas pipes as New Jersey, New York, Massachusetts, Pennsylvania, Michigan, Connecticut, Maryland, Illinois, Rhode Island, and Alabama.